 To be considered for the Presidential Scholarship, interested applicants must:

 - Submit a completed application for admission to The University of Tulsa by January 15.

 - Submit the online Special Programs Application by January 15.

 Awards are funded by the University of Tulsa, the National Merit Scholarship Corporation, Oklahoma State Regents, and any “outside” scholarships for which the student has qualified.
 Total scholarships, excluding need-based government grants, may not exceed full tuition, basic room and board.
-A minimum semester and cumulative GPA of 3.25 and attendance of special events are required to maintain each scholarship.
+A minimum full-time enrollment and cumulative GPA of 3.25 and attendance of special events are required to maintain each scholarship.